zief0002/modeling/docs/05-ols-estimation.md

 Finding the intercept and slope that give the lowest SSE is referred to as an optimization problem in the field of mathematics.
 Optimization is such an important (and sometimes difficult) probelm that there have been several mathematical and computational optimization methods that have been developed over the years.
 You can [read more about mathematical optimization on Wikipedia](https://en.wikipedia.org/wiki/Mathematical_optimization) if you are interested.

 One common mathematical method to find the minimum SSE involves calculus.
-We would write the SSE as a function of$\beta_0$ and $\beta_1$, compute the partial derivatives (w.r.t. each of the coefficients), set these equal to zero, and solve to find the values of the coefficients.
-You can read [here](https://isites.harvard.edu/fs/docs/icb.topic515975.files/OLSDerivation.pdf).
-The `lm()` function actually uses an optimization method called [QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition) to obtain the regression coefficients.
+We would write the SSE as a function of$\beta_0$ and $\beta_1$, compute the partial derivatives (w.r.t. each of the coefficients), set these equal to zero, and solve to find the values of the coefficients. <!--You can read [here](https://isites.harvard.edu/fs/docs/icb.topic515975.files/OLSDerivation.pdf).--> The `lm()` function actually uses an optimization method called [QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition) to obtain the regression coefficients.
 The actual mechanics and computation of these methods are beyond the scope of this course.
 We will just trust that the `lm()` function is doing things correctly in this course.

 <br />